gcampb41/horse-racing-scraper-v4/README.md

 The second option can be a year e.g "1999", or a range of years e.g "2005-2015".

-The final option is the racing code and can either be "flat" or "jumps".
+The final option is the racing code and can be "flat", "jumps", or "all".
+If you omit it, "all" is used.

 ### Examples